If one of your customers issues a chargeback through their bank, you have the chance to dispute it and win back the funds.

 - A refund is warranted and the chargeback can be accepted in lieu of issuing a manual refund

-When it comes to fraudulent charges, accepting a chargeback is particularly common when a merchant receives a chargeback for an American Express transaction; they are strong advocates for their cardmembers, and as a result merchants are usually at a disadvantage when the chargeback is related to fraud.
+When it comes to fraudulent transactions, accepting a chargeback is particularly common when a merchant receives a chargeback for an American Express transaction; they are strong advocates for their cardmembers, and as a result merchants are usually at a disadvantage when the chargeback is related to fraud.

 When you accept a chargeback, the funds will be issued to the cardholder and you will still be charged a chargeback fee.
 Accepting a chargeback indicates you don’t wish to take any further action, but it doesn’t necessarily imply you agree with the cardholder’s claim.